Sir Haydn (locomotive): Talyllyn Railway

 The Talyllyn Railway was built in 1865 and ran from Towyn (now spelt Tywyn) to the slate quarries of Bryn Eglwys, only a few miles from Corris.
-It was built to the same gauge as the Corris Railway, but unlike that line used steam traction from the start.
-The line and quarries were bought by Sir Henry Haydn Jones in 1911.
-The venture made little money, but despite the closure of the quarries in 1946, Haydn Jones continued to operate the railway at a loss until his death in 1950.
+It had the same gauge as the Corris Railway but, unlike that line, used steam locomotives from the start.
+The Talyllyn Railway and quarries were bought by Sir Henry Haydn Jones in 1911.
+The venture made little money.
+The quarries closed in 1946, but Haydn Jones continued to operate the railway at a loss until his death in 1950.